startdevelopfin/SDF/Content/swiftUI/temperatureConverter.md

 ## The Power of Swift's Type System ✅

-<p>If I had to highlight just one thing I learned from this week, it would be **Swift's strong type system**.
+<p>If I had to highlight just one thing I learned from this week, it would be Swift's strong type system.
 The type system stands out to me because it provides safety and clarity without disrupting the readability of my code.</p>
 <br></br>

 ## Key Terms I'm Adding to My Vocabulary 📝